 The Fellowship of CMA Grows

-In October of 2008, nearly 200 delegates, trustees, committee members and members of the Fellowship of Crystal Meth Anonymous (CMA) gathered in Park City, Utah, for the first General Service Conference.
-A conference charter was ratified.
-The 12 Concepts for CMA World Service were adopted.
+In October 2008, nearly 200 delegates, trustees, committee members, and members of the Fellowship of Crystal Meth Anonymous (CMA) gathered in Park City, Utah for the first General Service Conference.
+During the conference, a charter was ratified and the 12 Concepts for CMA World Service were adopted.
 Many issues were discussed and resolved, including the long-standing debate of whether CMA is a fellowship or a program.